Rajendra Pal Gautam reveals plan of turning India into Hindu minority

-On Friday (November 4), former AAP legislator Rajendra Pal Gautam revealed his nefarious agenda of converting India into a Buddhist-majority nation.
+On Friday (November 4), former minister and AAP legislator Rajendra Pal Gautam revealed his nefarious agenda of converting India into a Buddhist-majority nation.

 He made the remarks during an interview with ‘journalist’ Arfa Khanum Sherwani of The Wire.
 At about 15 minutes into the conversation, he said, “People who want to fight against those indulging in politics of religion and majoritarianism must come forward.”